Peaches & Herb: Later years

 While remaining employed at the court, Fame again revived the brand in 1990.
 For the fourth "Peaches" he chose Patrice Hawthorne, fresh from television exposure on the Natalie Cole-hosted talent show Big Break.
 The duo appeared infrequently in concerts and did not release any recordings.

 Due to unpaid royalties, Fame's financial state was far from wealthy despite years of hits and selling nine million records with Greene.
 Thus, in 2001, Fame and Greene hired attorneys Oren Warshavsky and Steven Ames Brown through Artists Rights Enforcement Corporation.
 The attorneys brought a lawsuit against MVP Records, then headed by Christine Perren.
 Perren's testimony at trial revealed a series of contradictions in MVP's defense, with the result that Fame and Greene received royalties, income, and a reaffirmation of their artists' rights.
 Those rights have since been vigorously defended.

 Having financial security, Fame would then have been able to leave the court and focus solely on his music career.
 Instead, he banked significant funds and continued enjoying the work.

 A fifth "Peaches"—singer, songwriter, and advocate for breast cancer prevention, Miriamm—joined the duo in 2002.
-Miriamm began touring with Herb and was introduced to the world as the new "Peaches" when she joined Herb in the PBS televised "Rhythm, Love & Soul" Fundraising drive.
+Miriamm began touring with Herb and was introduced to the world as the new "Peaches" when she joined Herb in the PBS-televised "Rhythm, Love & Soul" fundraising drive.
 They shared the stage with people such as Aretha Franklin, Gloria Gaynor and Lou Rawls, among others.
 Their performance re-introduced Peaches and Herb and their on-stage chemistry was so well received, it sparked another invitation to the duo for the follow-up star-studded installment of the PBS show featuring R&B greats such as Irene Cara, Heatwave, and Anita Ward.
 Miriamm currently performs as a freelance vocalist and has founded a breast cancer foundation, EPW Breast Cancer Foundation, Inc., in honor of her mother, Edith P. Wright, providing support to families facing breast cancer.

 Wanda Makle subsequently performed with Fame in weekend appearances, and in 2008 they were reported to be planning a recording together.
 Those plans dissolved, and instead Makle was ultimately dropped in favor of another "Peaches," Meritxell Negre from Barcelona, Spain.

 Negre, who was introduced to Fame by producer Bill Davis, is the first-ever non-black "Peaches" and third recording artist to co-record a Peaches and Herb album.
 Together, Fame and Negre recorded Colors of Love, the first album from Peaches & Herb since 1983.
 Colors of Love was released in May 2009 by Imagen Records, approximately three months after Negre's stage debut as "Peaches".
 Negre died in 2020 after battling cancer.

-Fame has since returned to touring with Wanda Tolson.
+Fame has since returned to touring with Wanda Makle Tolson.